cronky/InferESG/assets/sum-my-subscriptions/happy_flows_basic_question_top_level_concepts.md

     end
     UI -->> Director: Hello!
 What can you do?
     Director -->> Director: Return pure-LLM response
-    Director -->> UI: I'm InferGPT and can...
+    Director -->> UI: I'm InferESG and can...
 ```